YehSweeKhim/SeatSmart/README.md

 ![Login Page](/Images/login_page.png)

 ### Main Page (Level 1 of the library)
-* Seat status within the library
+* Seats status of the library
-* Inform librarians on seats to be cleared (After a grace period of 20 minutes, if the items are still left unattended.)
+* Inform librarians on seats to be cleared (if the items are still left unattended for 20 minutes)

 ![Main Page](/Images/level1.png)